nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 <img src = desktopSelectKey.png
     alt = "Assign Key Desktop (Screenshot)">

-10. You should now see a Pending Wallet Creation card and a Pending Wallet Creation pin in the chat room.
+10. You should now see a pending Wallet Creation card and a pending Wallet Creation pin in the chat room.
 Clicking on either one will allow you to review the wallet configuration, add, or replace keys.
 Continue to do this until the wallet is ready to be finalized.<br/><br/>

 <img src = desktopConfigDone.png
     alt = "Chat screen pending keys (Screenshot)">